Advanced Studies Electives

 The policy of the University of Massachusetts is to provide 8 weeks advanced notice if a student is unable to take an approved elective.
 The student should email the elective coordinator and Janice Robert [Janice.Robert@umassmed.edu

 ] noting the reason the student is requesting to drop the elective.
 Failure to do so may result in the student's Dean being notified.

 UMMS does not provide housing; however, we often have information on available sublets.
 For information on possible sublets, e-mail Janice.Robert@umassmed.edu

 .
 Please note, UMMS does not endorse or verify information on sublets, this information is provided only as a courtesy.

 Parking & Picture ID Badges

-For all electives at the University Campus, you will be required to obtain a Picture ID Badge from the Public Safety Office on Level A of the Hospital room HA-531(508.856.3630).
-ID badges cost $10.
+Students accepted for electives at the University Campus will be required to obtain a UMMS Picture ID Badge from the Parking and Access Control Department.
+The cost is $10.

-For information regarding ID Badges and parking accommodations at affiliated sites, please check with your elective coordinator for more information or the US Visiting Student Orientation Booklet.
+For specific information on parking and ID Badges at our affiliated sites, please check with your elective coordinator at that site.